 "Myths inspire the realization of the possibility of your perfection, the fullness of your strength, and the bringing of solar light into the world."
 Joseph Campbell

 Thus, in your therapy sessions one of the questions I will ask you is about what stories you heard as a child.
 Fairytales, in particular, contain that deeper, symbolic pattern.
-Left unchecked (as it was for me), it can shape your whole life.
-It becomes a myth you live your life by.
-But it doesn't have to be that way.
+Left unchecked (as it was for me), a story can shape your whole life.
+It becomes a myth you live your life by, a blueprint for your life.
+But it doesn't have to be this way.
+Stories can be changed.

-What story is your life telling?
+What story are you playing out in your life?
 Would you like to change it?
 Call me now for more info on 0845 450 2326